-Environment, Social Responsibility and Sustainable Development challenges, MRPL is pursuing projects related to decreasing carbon foot print by energy conservation, improving the energy efficiency in its processes, use of renewable energy, sustainable water management by recycling/ use of treated effluent and effective waste management through reduce, reuse and recycle initiatives.
+Environment, Social Responsibility and Sustainable Development

+Your Company envisages sustainability as a major driver for building future readiness in a dynamic market environment.
+Taking cognizance of the social and environmental challenges, MRPL is pursuing projects related to decreasing carbon foot print by energy conservation, improving the energy efficiency in its processes, use of renewable energy, sustainable water management by recycling/ use of treated effluent and effective waste management through reduce, reuse and recycle initiatives.